Bronze: Etymology

-Chambers Dictionary (1872) offers: "Bronze, bronz, n. an alloy of copper and tin, of a brown or burned colour ;"
+Chambers Dictionary (1872) offers: "Bronze, bronz, n. an alloy of copper and tin, of a brown or burned colour;"

 History

 Hoard of bronze socketed axes from the Bronze Age found in modern Germany.
 This was the most common tool of the period, and also seems to have been used as a store of value.

 Roman bronze nails with magical signs and inscriptions, 3rd-4th century AD.

 The discovery of bronze enabled people to create metal objects that were harder and more durable than had previously been possible.
 Bronze tools, weapons, armor, and building materials such as decorative tiles were harder and more durable than their stone and copper ("Chalcolithic") predecessors.

 The earliest tin-copper-alloy artifact has been dated to c.
 4650 BCE, in a Vinča culture site in Pločnik (Serbia), and believed to have been smelted from a natural tin-copper ore, stannite.
-Other early examples date to the late 4th millennium BCE in Egypt, Susa (Iran) and some ancient sites in China, Luristan (Iran), Tepe Sialk (Iran), Mundigak (Afghanistan), and Mesopotamia (Iraq).
+Other early examples date to the late 4th millennium BCE in Egypt, Susa (Iran) and some ancient sites in Luristan (Iran), Tepe Sialk (Iran), Mundigak (Afghanistan), and Mesopotamia (Iraq).

-Copper arsenic alloys, from naturally or artificially mixed ores of those metals, forming Arsenical copper, were found to result in a metal of a silver hue, with similarly increased strength, a lower melting point, and simpler to work, than copper.
-The earliest known arsenic-copper-alloy artifacts come from a Yahya Culture (Period V 3800–3400 BCE) site, at Tal-i-Iblis on the Iranian plateau, and were smelted from native arsenical copper and copper-arsenides, such as algodonite and domeykite.
+Copper–arsenic alloys, from naturally or artificially mixed ores of those metals, forming arsenical bronze, were found to result in a metal of a silver hue, with similarly increased strength, a lower melting point, and simpler to work, than pure copper.
+The earliest known arsenic–copper alloy artifacts come from a Yahya Culture (Period V 3800–3400 BCE) site, at Tal-i-Iblis on the Iranian plateau, and were smelted from native arsenical copper and copper-arsenides, such as algodonite and domeykite.